3D Printing Tactile Models and Tangram Puzzles

 I designed this game in response to a request for games for low vision/blind students.
 We had 24 snow days last year and there are not many games available for blind students.
 The beauty of this game is that it is not just for the blind.
 Sighted students can play with blind students, so I hope it encourages more social interaction.

 In the second assessment, you were challenged to create a lesson plan structure of your choice.
 We were really inspired by your ‘Tangram Type Dissection Puzzle’ submission.
 Can you explain how you think your suggested lesson plan would help students in their learning path?

 Tangrams is one of my favorite games.
 It is simple in concept but also complex and challenging.
 I like the idea of students being able to create a product that is uniquely their own but conforms to a standard format.
 This project allows for creativity but also teaches the concept of reading, understanding and adhering to specific standards.
 Students also learn the concept of tolerances in the design process.
 It also requires the use of a variety of tools in tinkercad, i.e. making holes, aligning, using different shapes, grouping and ungrouping.

 By using peer evaluation, it reinforces the need to understand the specifications as well knowing how to use measuring tools, and giving constructive criticism.
 And in the end, they have a game to play that can be extended by making more puzzles.

-We hope you enjoyed reading about Mona's opinions and experiences and a big thank you to her for this inspiring interview.
-If you'd like to learn more about PrintLab's 3D printing curriculum, we're currently offering a FREE 7-day to our lesson plan library.
-To apply for your trial, simply fill out the application form.
+We hope you enjoyed reading about Mona’s opinions and experiences and a big thank you to her for this inspiring interview.
+If you’d like to learn more about PrintLab’s 3D printing curriculum, check out our free trial here!